-The quote is direct when the price of one unit of foreign currency is expressed in terms of domestic currency.
+The quote is direct when the price of one unit of foreign currency is expressed in terms of the domestic currency.

-The quote is indirect when the price of one unit of domestic currency is expressed in terms of foreign currency.
+The quote is indirect when the price of one unit of domestic currency is expressed in terms of Foreign currency.

 Since the US dollar (USD) is the most dominant currency, usually, the exchange rates are expressed against the US dollar.
 However, the exchange rates can also be quoted against other countries’ currencies, which is called as cross currency.